nanochess/CVBasic/README.md

 For Memotech, use .run extension instead of .rom, and for CP/M option use .com extension.

-Using CVBasic to compile a VTech Creativision (Dick Smith's Wizzard) program:
+Using CVBasic to compile a VTech Creativision (Dick Smith's Wizzard / Vtech Laser 2001) program:

     cvbasic --creativision game.bas game.asm